TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-04 Symmetric Encryption.md

 find a way to share message and KEY in same public channel with with/to your PEER, this is not possible since it is a Symmetrical Encryption.

 ### Results
+Result is that it is not possible with the public channel.

+If you you do it A-symmatrical encrypted way it does work. this part will be duscissed in the next assignment.

+example.
 slack Shared screenshot

 ![slack](../00_includes/Slack%20shared.png)